linuxforphp/linuxforphp-docs/docs/basic_usage.rst

 Pre-Compiled PHP Binaries
 -------------------------

-As metioned previously, it is possible to run *Linux for PHP* containers that come with pre-compiled binary versions of any of the major versions of PHP.
+As mentioned previously, it is possible to run *Linux for PHP* containers that come with pre-compiled binary versions of any of the major versions of PHP.
 To obtain a list of the available binaries, please visit the project's download page:

 `<https://linuxforphp.net/download>`_